-•the expansion or contraction of our customer base;

-•the renewal or nonrenewal of subscription agreements with, and expansion of coverage areas by, existing customers;

-•the size, timing, terms and deployment schedules of our sales to both existing and new customers;

-•the introduction of products or services that may compete with us for the limited funds available to our customers, and changes in the cost of such products or services;

-•changes in our customers' and potential customers' budgets;

-•our ability to control costs, including our operating expenses;

-•our ability to hire, train and maintain our direct sales force;

-•the timing of satisfying revenues recognition criteria in connection with initial deployment and renewals;

-•fluctuations in our effective tax rate;

-•the concentration of our revenue in a small number of large contracts with the potential for fluctuations and delays; and

-•general economic factors, such as inflation, rising interest rates, recent and potential future disruptions in access to bank deposits and lending commitments due to bank failures, and political conditions, both domestically and internationally, and continuing effects of the COVID-19 pandemic.
+- •the expansion or contraction of our customer base; - •the renewal or nonrenewal of subscription agreements with, and expansion of coverage areas by, existing customers; - •the size, timing, terms and deployment schedules of our sales to both existing and new customers; - •the introduction of products or services that may compete with us for the limited funds available to our customers, and changes in the cost of such products or services; - •changes in our customers' and potential customers' budgets; - •our ability to control costs, including our operating expenses; - •our ability to hire, train and maintain our direct sales force; - •the timing of satisfying revenues recognition criteria in connection with initial deployment and renewals; - •fluctuations in our effective tax rate; - •the concentration of our revenue in a small number of large contracts with the potential for fluctuations and delays; and - •general economic factors, such as inflation, rising interest rates, recent and potential future disruptions in access to bank deposits and lending commitments due to bank failures, and political conditions, both domestically and internationally.

-Any one of these or other factors discussed elsewhere in this report may result in fluctuations in our revenues and operating results, meaning that quarter-to-quarter comparisons of our revenues, results of operations and cash flows may not necessarily be indicative of our future performance.
+For example, with regards to the concentration of our revenue, for the six months ended June 30, 2023, the City of New York and the City of Chicago, our two largest customers accounted for 26% and 10% of the Company's total revenues, respectively.
+We may not be able to renew or extend our contract with the City of Chicago when it expires in February 2024 and we are experiencing a delay in our ShotSpotter renewal with Puerto Rico, see the risk entitled "Our success depends on maintaining and increasing our sales, which depends on factors we cannot control, including the availability of funding to our customers".
+Any delays in renewal of our contracts or any of the other factors above or other factors discussed elsewhere in this report may result in fluctuations in our revenues and operating results, meaning that quarter-to-quarter comparisons of our revenues, results of operations and cash flows may not necessarily be indicative of our future performance.